 I read this post recently and I think this is far ahead of it’s time.

 The premise is that we should separate the data layer from the view layer.
-But we should move there.
-I think this decoupling would do great good for society and defuse all the power that megacorpoations are amassing.
+We’re not there, but we should get there.
+This decoupling would do great good for society and defuse all the power that megacorpoations are amassing.
 However, there are significant hurdles so I don’t think it’s likely that it will happen soon…

 But think about it.
 What if you can separate the facebook view from the data?
 You can have custom Facebook views instead of the common dark blue.
 Depending on your permissions, what if you can choose from multiple companies to pick out the feed that you like the most?
 Or if you don’t want any advertising, what if you can pay one company to host your data, and another view generating company to curate your custom feed with no ads, for some monthly fee?
 And why should we have one algorithm that determines what our feed shows us?
 Shouldn’t there be a marketplace tailored to different individuals, and have companies fight for whoever can come up with the savvyest machine learning algorithms to give us content from our data?

 With respect to blockchain, maybe cryptography isn’t the driving feature of blockchain technology - it’s probably the distributed nature of the technology.
 What i find ingenious is the coupling of maintenance of the distributed network with incentives to keep the technology up and running by paying people.
 To keep the network running, you must have multiple nodes verifying the transactions.
 There’s a built in incentive structure for multiple parties to keep all records, which to me is fascinating.

 So with respect to blockchain, I think the underlying concepts behind it are amazing, but not necessarily the actual technology that hodge podges so many different computer science concepts in a unique way.